future-architect/eslint-plugin-vue-scoped-css/docs/rules/require-v-deep-argument.md

 ---
 pageClass: "rule-details"
 sidebarDepth: 0
-title: "vue-scoped-css/require-v-deep-arguments"
+title: "vue-scoped-css/require-v-deep-argument"
-description: "require selector arguments to be passed to `::v-deep()`."
+description: "require selector argument to be passed to `::v-deep()`."
 ---
-# vue-scoped-css/require-v-deep-arguments
+# vue-scoped-css/require-v-deep-argument

-> require selector arguments to be passed to `::v-deep()`.
+> require selector argument to be passed to `::v-deep()`.

 - :gear: This rule is included in `"plugin:vue-scoped-css/vue3-recommended"` and `"plugin:vue-scoped-css/all"`.
 - :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.